hampel/envroute/README.md

 However, because all vendor autoload files from all packages are autoloaded, what happens is that PackageX v1.1.\* is autoloaded first (because this is the first one it finds when searching), and then PackageX v2.0.\* is never made available to your packageB when testing.
-The only way around this is to delete the `vendor` folder from PackageA before testing PackageB, which is a pain - especially if you forget and subtble package dependency differences give you unexpected results which take you time to diagnose.
+The only way around this is to delete the `vendor` folder from PackageA before testing PackageB, which is a pain - especially if you forget and subtle package dependency differences give you unexpected results which take you time to diagnose.

 EnvRoute solves this by allowing you to selectively autoload only the dependencies you need and then set a custom